Why We Observe the Day of the Holy Seal

 In fact the constitution as written did not include a guaranteed right for man to follow the dictates of his conscience.
 But during the ratification process it became evident that the constitution as it was written would not pass ratification without that guarantee for freedom of conscience as well as for other individual rights.
 Those in charge of the proceedings publicly promised that if the constitution-as-written was ratified, then amendments to the constitution would immediately proceed so that certain specified and unspecified rights of individuals and states would be included as amendments.
 The people voted in the constitution, and true to their word, those in charge set the amendment process in motion so that shortly they would be added to the U.S. Constitution.

-Naturally, the original omission of these rights was not an evil plot by the founders, but thought unnecessary to include them since these rights were already in existence and entrenched in the people as well as being the law of the land for some 150 years under English Common Law, and in some colony charters, and then state constitutions.
+Naturally, the original omission of these rights was not an evil plot by the founders, but thought unnecessary to include them since these rights were already in existence and entrenched in the people as well as being the law of the land for some 150 years under English Common Law.
 English Common Law was unwritten but understood by commoners as well as nobility to be the guiding body of boundaries (rights) beyond which a government could not trespass without risking rebellion and overthrow.
 Sensible people in governance understood that for any ruler to try to abrogate or diminish these rights, was to play with fire.

 Accordingly, the constitution framers believed that the English Common Law would continue under the American system of jurisprudence but as American rights.
 And indeed the American judicial system built in great measure upon what they inherited from England (Great Britain) but framed and modified now under the broad mandates of the U.S. Constitution.
 Even under the American system, elements of English Common Law were still considered potent for a season as legal argument in court.
 Eventually these would be modified, qualified or discarded.
 Many laws of today have their antecedents in English Common Law.

 Nevertheless, the framers of the U.S. Constitution underestimated the fear of the people regarding centralized government.
 And the power of the backlash did not come forth till the proposed U.S. Constitution was making the rounds of ratification by the people of each state.
-For, many of the populace did not trust government from afar.
-The recent behavior (especially from about 1760) of Great Britain (including its agents) and war with it had made them especially wary.
+For, many of the populace did not trust centralized government from afar.
+The recent behavior (especially from about 1760) of Great Britain (including its agents) and war with it had made them wary.
 Accordingly, when no provision was seen in the proposed U.S. Constitution, an outcry arose fearing loss of the people's rights.
 After all, if they had been living under English Common Law, and England was no longer ruling them, then what guarantees did the proposed Constitution offer?
 NONE!
-Besides which, just because state laws might have ensured these rights, the federal government would not be obliged to obey them.

 Accordingly a deal was struck by which such rights would be amended to the Constitution as soon as possible after the government was in place.
 On one side of the deal were those who desired the Constitution as is, the other desired it with included guaranteed Rights or else they would reject ratification.
 The sides agreed because they desired to avoid a repeat of the often tedious, contentious and always difficult job of reaching consensus in framing and promoting a Federal Constitution.